At least in the short term, Wichita State’s decision to leave the Missouri Valley for the American is a blessing for Loyola.

 — Ken Pomeroy (@kenpomeroy) April 7, 2017

-Even with Doyle graduating, Loyola should be top three in the MVC preseason poll.
+Even with Doyle graduating, Loyola should crack the MVC preseason poll’s top three.
 The Ramblers return eight of their top nine scorers while adding three quality freshman (one being Matt Chastain who medically redshirted last year) and an impact transfer in former Fairleigh Dickinson guard Marques Townes.

 Illinois State deserves to be the preseason favorite despite losing three starters.
 The other team in the mix should be Missouri State, which underperformed last season but returns seven of its top eight scorers, including potential conference player of the year and double-double machine Alize Johnson.

 My guess is all three — Illinois State, Missouri State and Loyola — will be borderline top 100 teams.
-The Valley usually has a few borderline top 100 teams, except recently those teams have been chasing Wichita State in the top 15.
+The Valley usually has a few borderline top 100 teams, except recently those teams have been chasing Wichita State and the Shockers’ top 15 ranking.

 Now there’s no Wichita State left to chase.

 Loyola still is not the best team in the Valley.
 That honor belongs to Illinois State.
-But the gap has closed, and by virtue of Wichita State leaving, Loyola is now on a championship level in the MVC.
+But the gap has closed.
+By virtue of Wichita State leaving, Loyola is now on a championship level in the MVC.